I enjoy gardening, and I'm always interested in new garden ideas, like miniature bonsai.

-The wiring of bonsai is primarily intended to train the tree into the desired shape, but it does also have a slight of dwarfing effect.
-This is because a branch which is bent out of its natural line has its flow of sap checked, and this in turn slows the rate of growth according to the severity of the bending.
+The wiring of bonsai is primarily intended to train the tree into the desired shape, but it does also have a slight dwarfing effect.
+This is because a branch that is bent out of its natural line has its flow of sap checked, and this, in turn, slows the rate of growth according to the severity of the bending.

-The tree, if active and healthy, will send out more shoots which may in turn may be pinched or removed entirely.
+The tree, if active and healthy, will send out more shoots which may, in turn, be pinched or removed entirely.
 The latter may well be necessary in many cases to prevent overcrowding.
 This secondary growth also very often produces smaller leaves than the first early growth, and these will be more in proportion to the size of the tree; it is most effective with trees such as beech, maples, oaks and other deciduous trees.
-Some very vigorous trees will keep producing shoots and these must be pinched as soon as they are an inch long.
+Some very vigorous trees will keep producing shoots, and these must be pinched as soon as they are an inch long.
 Do not allow them to grow any longer, because the resulting scar will take longer to heal over.

-Naturally the shoots will not grow at exactly the same rate, so pinching cannot all grow at exactly the same rate, so pinching cannot all be done at the same time, but must be spread over a period, pinching each shoot when it is about an inch long.
+Naturally, the shoots will not grow at exactly the same rate, so pinchings cannot all grow at exactly the same rate.
+Pinching cannot all be done at the same time but must be spread over a period, pinching each shoot when it is about an inch long.
 Weak trees should not be pinched too hard and should receive a little extra attention with careful manuring to strengthen them.

-Leaf pinching is only done once in any growing season and when the tree is in it most active state -- mid June to July usually -- and when the base of the shoots have begun to harden.
-After leaf pinching the bonsai needs to be protected from excessive rain, but exposed to sun; too much rain may cause the soil to become stale and airless, as no water is given off through the leaves.
-When the new growth appears feeding may start again and shoot pinching must be carried out for the rest of the season as and when necessary.
+Leaf pinching is only done once in any growing season when the tree is in its most active state—mid-June to July usually—and when the base of the shoots has begun to harden.
+After leaf pinching, the bonsai needs to be protected from excessive rain, but exposed to sun; too much rain may cause the soil to become stale and airless, as no water is given off through the leaves.
+When the new growth appears feeding may start again, and shoot pinching must be carried out for the rest of the season as and when necessary.
 The new leaves will be smaller and more proportionate to the size of bonsai.

-When a wild plant or nursery plant is dug up, a certain amount of root pruning is automatically carried out and this is one reason why a newly lifted plant is checked.
+When a wild plant or nursery plant is dug up, a certain amount of root pruning is automatically carried out, and this is one reason why a newly lifted plant is checked.
 Bonsai growers, however, do some intentional pruning whenever they report a specimen.
 The roots are trimmed to leave a space of about an inch between them and the side of the pot or container.
-This has been described in Containers, soil potting and repotting.
-The vigorous trees are repotted more frequently and so undergo more root pruning.
+The vigorous trees are repotted more frequently, and so undergo more root pruning.

 Pruning During Dormancy

 If pinching during the growing season has been carefully carried out, very little winter pruning will be necessary.
-Very weak, dead, unwanted of ugly shoots are removed, but severe pruning should be avoided as it promotes strong, sappy growth which is undesirable in bonsai work.
+Very weak, dead, unwanted ugly shoots are removed, but severe pruning should be avoided as it promotes strong, sappy growth, which is undesirable in bonsai work.

-When one is removing any branch with knife or secateurs, it is most important to make a good ‘clean’ cut, leaving no ‘snag’ which not only looks unsightly, but may decay and possibly damage the trunk.
+When one is removing any branch with a knife or secateurs, it is most important to make a good "clean" cut, leaving no "snag," which not only looks unsightly but may decay and possibly damage the trunk.